-- (c) The interests in 421,400 issued ordinary shares of RHIHL were held through companies wholly owned by CCIHL, in which Mr. Lo held 58.67% shareholding interests.
-The interests in 599,025,861 issued ordinary shares of RHIHL were held through companies wholly owned by the Company, in which CCIHL held 62.28% shareholding interests.
-The interests in the other 23,292,000 issued ordinary shares of RHIHL were held through a wholly owned subsidiary of Cosmopolitan, in which P&R Holdings Limited ("P&R Holdings") (which is owned as to 50% each by the Company and RHIHL through their respective wholly owned subsidiaries) held 64.26% shareholding interests.
-The Company held 67.93% shareholding interests in RHIHL. - (d) The interests in 269,169 issued ordinary shares of RHIHL were held by Miss Lo Po Man as the beneficiary of a trust. - (e) The interests in 2,731,316,716 issued ordinary shares of Cosmopolitan were held through wholly owned subsidiaries of P&R Holdings, which is owned as to 50% each by the Company and RHIHL through their respective wholly owned subsidiaries.
+- (c) The interests in 421,400 issued ordinary shares of RHIHL were held through companies wholly owned by the Company, in which Mr. Lo held 58.67% shareholding interests.
+The interests in 599,025,861 issued ordinary shares of RHIHL were held through companies wholly owned by PHL, in which the Company held 62.28% shareholding interests.
+The interests in the other 23,292,000 issued ordinary shares of RHIHL were held through a wholly owned subsidiary of Cosmopolitan, in which P&R Holdings Limited ("P&R Holdings") (which is owned as to 50% each by PHL and RHIHL through their respective wholly owned subsidiaries) held 64.26% shareholding interests.
+PHL held 67.93% shareholding interests in RHIHL. - (d) The interests in 269,169 issued ordinary shares of RHIHL were held by Miss Lo Po Man as the beneficiary of a trust. - (e) The interests in 2,731,316,716 issued ordinary shares of Cosmopolitan were held through wholly owned subsidiaries of P&R Holdings, which is owned as to 50% each by PHL and RHIHL through their respective wholly owned subsidiaries.
 The interests in the other 386,540,000 issued ordinary shares of Cosmopolitan were held through wholly owned subsidiaries of RHIHL.
-The Company, in which CCIHL held 62.28% shareholding interests, held 67.93% shareholding interests in RHIHL.
-Mr. Lo held 58.67% shareholding interests in CCIHL. - (f) The interests in 5,024,058,784 unissued ordinary shares of Cosmopolitan were held through wholly owned subsidiaries of P&R Holdings, which is owned as to 50% each by the Company and RHIHL through their respective wholly owned subsidiaries.
-The Company, in which CCIHL held 62.28% shareholding interests, held 67.93% shareholding interests in RHIHL.
-Mr. Lo held 58.67% shareholding interests in CCIHL.
+PHL, in which the Company held 62.28% shareholding interests, held 67.93% shareholding interests in RHIHL.
+Mr. Lo held 58.67% shareholding interests in the Company. - (f) The interests in 5,024,058,784 unissued ordinary shares of Cosmopolitan were held through wholly owned subsidiaries of P&R Holdings, which is owned as to 50% each by PHL and RHIHL through their respective wholly owned subsidiaries.
+PHL, in which the Company held 62.28% shareholding interests, held 67.93% shareholding interests in RHIHL.
+Mr. Lo held 58.67% shareholding interests in the Company.